 If I contribute to the Latino Community Fund, will I be recognized in any way?

 YES! please see below some of the ways we recognize your contribution:

 - If you make a general donation to the organization, your name will be included in our annual report.

 - If you make an investment in one of our Giving Circle funds, the funds will be restricted to that fund and will be recognized in our annual report.
 You can also participate in the decision-making process.

 - You CAN make a gift in memory or as a tribute to someone.
 We will recognize the person you dedicate your gift to in our annual report.
 Make sure you fill out all the fields when making your donation.

-- Should you become an “Anchor Funder” to jump start and provide sustainability to our Giving Circles, your name and logo will be recognized in our annual report and online with a link to a page of your choice.
-Your fund can also become part of an endowment to support our work.
+- Should you become an “Anchor Funder” to jump start and provide sustainability to our Educational Scholarships or Civic Participation Fund, your name and logo will be recognized in our annual report and online with a link to a page of your choice.
+Your contributions can also be invested as an endowment to support our work.

 What are the tax advantages of donating to the Latino Community Fund?